0330 822 0505

 As each lender has their own panel of surveyors, finding a lender that regularly deals with listed building purchases is therefore essential to the success of your application.

-An experienced broker like the ones we work with will be able to ensure that you approach the appropriate lender for this type of purchase.
+An experienced broker like the ones we work with can ensure that you approach the appropriate lender for this type of purchase.

 Insurance requirements

-Home insurance isn’t necessary for mortgage approval, but it’s important to look into it early in the application process to find out whether your needs and circumstances call for it.
+Home insurance isn’t necessary for mortgage approval, but it’s important to consider it early in the application process to determine whether your needs and circumstances call for it.

 Insurance premiums can be very expensive, and in rare cases, listed properties can even be uninsurable, so it’s advisable to have a policy approved before your purchase.